 Some organisms in young cultures (6–18 hours) on enriched medium express a definite capsule.
 The capsule is the antigen used for “typing” H. influenzae (see later discussion).

 On chocolate agar, flat, grayish, translucent colonies with diameters of 1–2 mm are present after 24 hours of incubation.
 IsoVitaleX in media enhances growth.
 H. influenzae does not grow on sheep blood agar except around colonies of staphylococci (“satellite phenomenon”).
 Haemophilus haemolyticus and Haemophilus parahaemolyticus are hemolytic variants of H. influenzae and Haemophilus parainfluenzae, respectively.

 C. Growth Characteristics

 Identification of organisms of the Haemophilus group depends partly on demonstrating the need for certain growth factors called X and V. Factor X acts physiologically as hemin; factor V can be replaced by nicotinamide adenine dinucleotide (NAD) or other coenzymes.
 Colonies of staphylococci on sheep blood agar cause the release of NAD, yielding the satellite growth phenomenon.
-The requirements for X and V factors of various Haemophilus species are listed in ...
+The requirements for X and V factors of ...